freelze/Er0mangaSeg/README.md

 # Er0manga censorship segmentation

 This repo contains training and testing code for the manga censorship segmentation and is based on OpenMMLab.
+Currently, only dark-colored bar censorship is supported for colored and B&W images.

 ## Quick start: